You want smart political talk without the meltdowns?

 That's what they do down in Florida.

-My brother lives down there he absenteed ballots it's an absolute fail proof way of uh of knowing that that is a a good voter and get into what they're doing.
+It's an absolute fail-proof way of knowing that that is a good voter and get into what they're doing.

 Get into the game instead of standing on the sidelines and getting your butt beat every election.

-This just didn't happen once Sean this happened back when I believe Lofner and them ran in in 2020.
+This happened back when I believe Lofner and them ran in 2020.

 This is a repeat twice.

-Now I listen I agree completely with you and hopefully this is the last time Republicans don't get in the early voting and voting by mail game.
+And hopefully, this is the last time Republicans don't get in the early voting and voting by mail game.

-And that would be I think the most that would be the system that has the most integrity.
+And that would be, I think, the most, that would be the system that has the most integrity.

 A lot of other countries use it.

-They use it successfully they don't have the problems that we have I think going forward that's what we should do.
+I think going forward, that's what we should do.

-But in the meantime, if you can't change the system you got to deal with the one you got.
+But in the meantime, if you can't change the system, you got to deal with the one you got.

-I think that is uh that's a painful lesson.
+I think that's a painful lesson.

-Hey Sean thanks for taking my call I wanted to see what your thought was if there would be a renewed push to try to get these two thirty exemptions removed for the big tech companies.
+I wanted to see what your thought was if there would be a renewed push to try to get these 230 exemptions removed for the big tech companies.

 Exactly.

-As long as they're not editing content, which I think Twitter under Musk will not do, they they can still have the two thirty, but I believe anybody that is editing content, you are uh are no longer just a platform um and I think they should uh start uh pushing that again.
+But I believe anybody that is editing content, you are no longer just a platform, and I think they should start pushing that again.

-Well Kanye's nuts.
+Well, Kanye's nuts.

-I don't know where this virulent anti Semitism came from.
+I don't know where this virulent anti-Semitism came from.

-Why does everybody get so bent out of shape because somebody tweets something that you find offensive.
+Why does everybody get so bent out of shape because somebody tweets something that you find offensive?

 If you don't like it, don't read it.

-If it upsets you then maybe you don't belong on there because you can't handle the fact that people have crazy opinions or opinions that differ from yours.
+If it upsets you, then maybe you don't belong on there because you can't handle the fact that people have crazy opinions or opinions that differ from yours.

 It's not that complicated.

-Anyway, appreciate it Brian glad you called uh let's say hi to Greg is in Alabama.
+Let's say hi to Greg is in Alabama.

-What's up Greg?
+What's up, Greg?

 How are you?

-I think there might be some truth to that the the answer would be to win the next election and and hopefully the statute of limitations don't run out.
+The answer would be to win the next election, and hopefully the statute of the limitations don't run out.

-Uh that's about all we got.
+That's about all we got.

 That's about all you got.